martin0626/martin0626/README.md

 ### Hi there, I'm Martin 👋
--👀 I’m interested in Python, Django, JavaScript and SQL.
+-👀 I’m working with React, JavaScript, Python and Django.

--🎓 I’m currently learning React.
+-🎓 I am currently pursying my Masters degree in computer science and working on my own projects..

 -🚀 My goal is to become Junior Web Developer.
 <!--